+This complexity requires policy and programme alternatives and solutions that reimagine our crisis prevention and response tools, with a dedicated focus on the most vulnerable populations.
 All evidence demonstrates that investing in development is the best way to prevent crises, and that without development investments complementing humanitarian and peace responses, the sustainability of emergence from crises is seriously diminished.
-UNDP's Crisis Offer takes a systems-lens, drawing on the whole of UNDP's substantive capabilities and its SDG integrator role.
-Its focus is on integrated approaches that sustain development gains, prevent losses, and resume progress towards development goals as rapidly as possible.
-It connects the analytical dots between macro-economic and fiscal challenges, political instability and governance-related
+UNDP's Crisis Offer takes a systems-lens, drawing on the whole of our substantive capabilities and SDG integrator role.
+Its focus is on integrated approaches towards sustaining development gains, preventing losses, and resuming progress towards development goals as rapidly as possible.
+It connects the analytical dots between macro-economic and fiscal challenges, political instability and governance-related challenges, climate change-induced disasters, impacts of the energy transition, risks of unrest, violent conflict, extremism, and other multidimensional risks.